 Camera trapping provides many advantages.
 It is the act of placing your camera in an animal’s habitat and leaving it, sometimes overnight.

-Shutter release happens through motion detection, either active infrared (AIR) or passive infrared (PIR) beams.
+Shutter release happens through motion detection.
+Either through active infrared (AIR) or passive infrared (PIR) beams.

 They allow you to enter and photograph an animal in its natural state, without disturbing their environment.

-Read all the information you will ever need on camera traps and techniques here in this article.
+Read all the information you will ever need on camera traps and techniques, right here in this article.

 Sorry to burst your bubble, but there is no best lens for wildlife photography.
 There is only the best lens for your wildlife photography.